mcarneiro/airbnb-organizer/taxes.md

 - Tax calculation uses Brazilian Carnê Leão progressive tax brackets
 - Dependents affect deduction amount (configured in settings)
 - Month format throughout: `YYYY-MM` (e.g., `2025-11`)
-- Paid status is stored in Redux and synced to Google Sheets
+- Paid status and notes are stored in Redux and synced to Google Sheets
+- Notes are per-month and auto-saved with 1-second debounce
+- Month names are localized (pt-BR or en-US) based on language selection
 - Past months only: Current and future months never show in notifications
 - Expenses reduce taxable income (deductions)
 - Only owner's share (70% by default) is considered for tax calculation